pdidev/pdi/pdi/docs/Using_PDI.md

 ```
 This is the preferred method of using no-pdi, as the following may result in
 a conflict when using a dependency toward Paraconf outside of PDI.
+You can refer to `pdi/tests/CMakeLists.txt` for an example.

 ### Using a specific no-pdi through a full path